anonaddy/addy.io/source/_articles/aliases/sorting-and-filtering-your-aliases.md

   <img class="shadow max-w-full h-auto" src="/assets/img/help/aliases/sort-filter-web.png" alt="Sorting and filtering aliases on the addy.io web app" title="Sort and filter on web">
 </div>

-## Sorting and filtering aliases on the mobile app
+<h2 id="sorting-and-filtering-aliases-on-the-mobile-app">Sorting and filtering aliases on the mobile app</h2>

 1. Open the addy.io [mobile app](/help/downloading-and-using-the-mobile-app/) and go to **Aliases**.
 2. Use the **search** field to find aliases by address or description.